electron/electron/docs/api/web-contents.md

 An [`IpcMain`](ipc-main.md) scoped to just IPC messages sent from this WebContents.

+IPC messages sent with `ipcRenderer.send`, `ipcRenderer.sendSync` or `ipcRenderer.postMessage` will be delivered in the following order:

+1. `contents.on('ipc-message')`
+2. `contents.ipc.on(channel)`
+3. `ipcMain.on(channel)`

+For handlers registered with `invoke`, if there is a handler registered on `contents.ipc`, it will be called instead of any handler registered for the same channel name on `ipcMain`.

 #### `contents.audioMuted`

 A `boolean` property that determines whether this page is muted.